kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Consider introducing a mechanism that allows potential interceptors to register their intent about upcoming pods.
 This would likely require a new API where I can express my intent to be added as an interceptor for pods satisfying certain rules (e.g. by selector, CEL expression or other criteria).
-Then an additional admission logic would propagate that.
+Then an eviction request controller would propagate that.
 - Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest objects, eventually leading to hitting storage limits.
 - Consider allowing each requester to specify a different type of eviction in the